-Growing interests in the ways teachers (re)construct their professional identities have raised teacher identity to the status of new independent area within teacher education (Trent, 2015).
-Yet, research to date seems to have underscored the role of temporality, relationality and transformation in the identity work.
-Attempts to depict researcher identity also seem scarce, focusing mostly on novice researchers and their relationships with their mentors.
+Growing interests in the ways teachers (re)construct their professional identities have raised teacher identity to the status of a new independent area within teacher education (Trent, 2015).
+Yet, research to date seems to have underscored the role of temporality, relationality and transformation in the identity work (Clarke, 2008; Pennington & Richards, 2016).
+Attempts to depict researcher identity also seem scarce, focusing mostly on novice researchers and their relationships with their mentors (e.g., Donato, Tucker, & Hendry, 2015).
 Notwithstanding, I synthesize research of the professional identities discussed in this paper into three broad areas, namely (a) contextual relationship between teacher's identities and social interactions, (b) negotiating identities through practice, and (c) multifaceted identities as products of self-image.
 These areas serve as signposts in the following discussion on past identity research.

-Identity in context of social interactions
+Identity in Context of Social Interactions

-To unpack teacher identity, we must recognize its complex nature.
+To unpack teacher identity, its complex nature needs to be recognized.
 Cheung (2015) describes it as a dynamically evolving, multifaceted, subject to both internal pressures from teachers' emotions and external pressures from work environment, job circumstances, or life experiences.
 Identity cannot thrive outside of a given community but can be hindered by such community.
 It can be both a process and product (dual view), the former understood as the ongoing interaction and the latter as the outcome of the influences every teacher incurs (Cheung, 2015).
 Identities are always exposed to environmental factors which shape them ever so often.

 There is a connection between teachers' sociocultural identities and their practices.
 Such identities are negotiated and changed over time as well as rooted in personal histories highly dependent on interactions with colleagues and students from a given institutional context (Duff & Uchida, 1997).
 Therefore, it is also worth looking at teacher identity development longitudinally.
-Knowledge is being co-constructed by both students and teachers through dialogic interactions that occur over extended periods of time.
+Identity is being co-constructed by both students and teachers through dialogic interactions that occur over extended periods of time.
 In fact, identity formation often happens within the particularities of a given community of practice (CoP) (Wenger, 1998).
-There is evidence of belonging, engagement, and a shared discourse repertoire within Wenger's CoP as well as discursive construction of CoP (Clarke, 2008).
-These are useful lenses to investigate my participant's trajectory as they situate him within the sociocultural SLA with a focus on practices, interactions and gradual changes.
+Within Wenger's (1998) CoP as well as discursive construction of CoP, there is evidence of belonging, engagement, and a shared discourse repertoire (Clarke, 2008).
+These are useful lenses to investigate my participant's trajectory as they situate him within the sociocultural approaches to SLA with a focus on practices, interactions and gradual changes.

-One of the foci of my project has been Tom's identity as a researcher.
+Alongside his teacher identity, Tom's (the participant's) identity as a researcher has been one of the foci of my project.
 Researchers' identities often seem fragmented either due to publications, institutional and peer support at university, or their professional life cycles.
 Engagement in research is often intertwined with practical concerns, such as policy-related challenges of conducting research (Xu, 2014).
 In fact, Tom's path empowers teachers to strive for professional excellence through learning about research.
 However, one question remains: how can a researcher be defined?
-Giampapa (2011) provides one characterization of a researcher as a socially located person with "histories, social and linguistic forms of capital [...], particularly in relation to participants and the communities in which they are embedded" (p.
+Giampapa (2011) characterizes a researcher as a socially located person with "histories, social and linguistic forms of capital [...], particularly in relation to participants and the communities in which they are embedded" (p.
 133).
-Also, researchers are often molded through discourses in their disciplines and institutions.
-They constantly need to look for new ways to be let in and earn their informants' trust.
+Also, researchers are often molded through discourses in their disciplines and institutions and as such they constantly need to look for new ways to be let in and earn their informants' trust.

-Negotiating identities in praxis
+Negotiating Identities in Praxis